Organisers

 In cases where the pilot is out of mobile coverage, they must send in the Satellite message “OK” to mark their position for the start of the rest period.

-It will be up to each competitor to decide if they intend to bivy / wild camp, go to a campsite, sleep in a car / camper etc. While we feel its best to offer competitors a range of options, the organisers recommend spending the night in the hills to enjoy the full adventure experience and bonus points will be awarded to encourage this (see scoring).
+It will be up to each competitor to decide if they intend to bivy / wild camp, go to a campsite, sleep in a car / camper etc. While we feel its best to offer competitors a range of options, the organisers recommend spending the night in the hills to enjoy the full adventure experience.

-If they have left for the night, the pilot must then report back to within 400 metres of the place they ended on the previous day, where they can then continue the race.
+If they have left for the night, the pilot must report back on Sunday morning to the place they ended on the previous day, where they can then continue the race.
 The start point is marked by sending a further satellite message to the event organisers.

 Methods of Movement